DevashishXO/DataScience_Celebal_Summer_Internship_2025/README.md

 ### Week 6 Assignment
 - **Task**: Train multiple classification models on the Heart Disease dataset.
 Evaluate their performance using Accuracy, Precision, Recall, and F1-Score.
 Perform hyperparameter tuning using GridSearchCV and RandomizedSearchCV.
 Visualize and compare results to identify the best-performing model.

+### Week 7 Assignment
+- **Task**: Deploy a trained machine learning model using **Streamlit**.
+Develop a web application that allows users to input features, receive predictions, and understand the model output through interactive visualizations.
+This will help bridge the gap between model building and practical accessibility.

 ---